 Over ocean TCWV from the CM SAF HOAPS product is used only.
 The HOAPS product suite is a purely microwave imager-based satellite product (except SST from microwave imagers and a static profile data base from ERA-Interim).
 HOAPS was originally developed at the MPI-M and the University of Hamburg and has been successfully transferred into the operational environment of EUMETSAT CM SAF.
 Since version 3.1 CM SAF is generating all HOAPS products which includes among others a TCWV product.
 This product is defined over the global ice-free ocean with a 50 km distance to nearest coasts.
 TCWV is retrieved with a 1D-Var scheme under clear-sky and cloudy-sky conditions and can not be reliably applied in presence of strong scattering events such as in strong precipitation cases.
-CM SAF generated the TCWV data by applying the HOAPS version 4 software using SSM/I, SSMIS, AMSR-E, and TMI data as input.
-CM SAF generated input to CDR-2 with the following specifications: 0.5° / 0.05° (oversampled) spatial resolution, daily and monthly resolution, global ice-free coverage over the period July 2002 - December 2017.
+CM SAF will generate the TCWV data by applying the HOAPS version 4 software using SSM/I, SSMIS, AMSR-E, TMI and potentially GMI and AMSR-2 data as input.
+The SSM/I and SSMIS are elements of a FCDR from CM SAF (Fennig et al., 2022) while the remaining sensors were/will be intercalibrated to the CM SAF FCDR.
+TCWV from HOAPS will have very similar specifications as the HOAPS data used during phase 1.
+In particular, the same approaches to compute daily averages and uncertainty estimates will be used again.
+CM SAF will generate input to CDR-2 with the following specifications: 0.5° /